“You Have Made Us For Yourself, Our Hearts Are Restless, Until They Can Find Rest In You.” - Augustine

 In the Bible, the word test means, to prove by trial.
 Right now, you probably feel as though you're being tested, are at a crossroads, are in some sort of wilderness, desert, or just plain stuck.

-When we find ourselves dealing with doubt, unfulfilled dreams, anxiety, heartache, financial trouble, mourning, and brokenness, our first inclination is not to rejoice.
-Not to run to God.
-Not to give him our praise.
+Naturally when we find ourselves dealing with doubt, unfulfilled dreams, anxiety, heartache, financial trouble, mourning and brokenness, our first inclination is not to rejoice.

 The toughest Part of Change is Getting Started...

-The Hey, Daughter!
-Community Cooperative & Coaching Cohorts Can Help.
+The G3 Community Cooperative & Coaching Cohorts Can Help.